-Investment manager assessments and reports are presented at least every six months to the Trustee as part of its investment advisors' ongoing monitoring of investment managers.
+Investment manager assessments and reports are presented at least annually to the Trustee as part of its investment advisors' ongoing monitoring of investment managers.

 The assessments are based on the Trustee's ESG framework, which sets out minimum standards for assessment, reporting and how the investment managers are rated.
-The table below summarises key features of the policy, depending on the high or low relevance of ESG to the investment strategy of the investment manager.
+The table below summarises key features of the policy.

-ESG Relevance to investment Ratings for each of Total rating Monitoring and engagement strategy ruting engagement strategy High- The investment strategy requires thorough consideration of ESG Risks considerations Low- The investment strategy will not be significantly impacted by ESG Risks considerations (e.g. LDI) Policies Process embedding, including through investment philosophy, processes, integrated research Understanding of ESG Risks Portfolio exposure analysis Stewardship activities and effectiveness Reporting capabilities on ESG Risks analysis and monitoring of those risks, their impact on portfolios and evolution weighting of each factor will differ depending on the ESG relevance of the investment strategy Strong Good Standard Weak Strong Good Standard Weak Six monthly review Progress report for low rated managers Momentum $(=, \uparrow, \downarrow)$ Yearly review Progress report for low rated managers Momentum $(=, \uparrow, \downarrow)$
+Ratings for each of Total Monitoring &

+rating engagement

+Policies Strong Yearly review

+Process embedding, including through investment Good

+philosophy, processes, integrated research Standard Progress report

+Understanding of ESG Risks Weak for low rated

+Portfolio exposure analysis managers

+Stewardship activities and effectiveness

+Reporting capabilities on ESG Risks analysis and Momentum

+monitoring of those risks, their impact on portfolios and (=, ↑, ↓)

+evolution

+weighting of each factor will differ depending on the ESG relevance of the

+investment strategy